 - Framing System: Look for a framing system that has a low heat capacity as one more way to minimize the chance of a break.

 All of the above factors can increase or decrease the likelihood that a window will experience a thermal stress break, and again why Vitro glass strongly recommends working closely with your glass fabricator and getting a thermal stress analysis done early in your design process.
-Vitro glass has developed a thermal stress analysis tool for insulated glass units that can be used by anyone.
+Vitro glass has developed a thermal stress analysis tool for insulating glass units (IGUs) that can be used by anyone.
 It’s a simple calculation that can help you reduce the risk that the glass units you specify will experience a thermal stress break.
 If your analysis indicates your glass selection is at risk for greater than eight thermal stress breaks per 1,000 units, you can adjust your design to address your risk or consider using heat-treated glass instead.

 For complete technical information about thermal stress, read Vitro Architectural Glass Technical Document TD-109.
 For any other glass questions, please contact Vitro glass or call 1-855-VTRO-GLS (1-855-887-6457).